Our Staff

 She is an ardent advocate for youth.
 Although she has spent 15 years in corporate positions of employment, she answered the call to education and taught high school for 16 years.
 She is a graduate of North Carolina Central University and proudly proclaims she is a NCCU Eagle.
 She spent 12 years in the classroom as an English teacher before being a Teaching and Learning Coach for Durham Public Schools.
 Her passion for solution finding for students has led her to pursue a Graduate degree from North Carolina State University.
 Her focus is on finding ways to engage the community and identify how systematic processes and policies affect those furthest from justice.

 Ketty’s faith has been her source of strength.
 She is a proud member of the Abundant Hope Christian Church where she leads their Praise Dance Ministry.
 She is a member of the Impact Praise Team and Christian Education Department.
-Through her work at her church, she became active in the work of Durham CAN(Congregations, Associations and Neighborhoods).
+Through her work at her church, she became active in the work of Durham CAN (Congregations, Associations and Neighborhoods).
 She has actively worked in organizing through CAN for over 10 years.
 She was a Strategy Team member, Co-Chair and most recently Lead Organizer.
 Her desire is always to help improve life and community for those who are often discriminated against because of their race, ethnicity, religion, gender, sexual orientation and/or socio-economic status.

-Associate Organizer
+Project Organizer

 Email: [email protected]